 Krashen’s Comprehension Hypothesis stands in direct contrast to what he calls the “Skill-Building Hypothesis,” which currently seems to dominate the realm of foreign language and second language teaching.
-Many language teachers align with this viewpoint (though they may not be aware of its name or that it even has a name).
 According to the Skill-Building Hypothesis, learning a language is like learning any other skill: you need to break the skill down into its separate parts and practice those individual skills until they become automatic.
 Eventually, with enough practice, a person will learn the new language.

-However, there is a big problem with the Skill-Building Hypothesis: It doesn’t seem to work well over the long term.
-Over 40 years of research in the field of second language acquisition has shown that people don’t acquire language by practicing it like other skills.
+However, there is a problem with the Skill-Building Hypothesis: It doesn’t seem to work well over the long term.
+Over 40 years of research in the field of second language acquisition has provided a lot of evidence that people don’t acquire language by practicing it like other skills.
 Breaking down the language into separate parts and completing practice activities with these individual parts does not lead to language acquisition over the long term.
 Instead, people acquire language by receiving comprehensible input.
 I will not give a detailed explanation of the research here, as I don’t have nearly enough time or space to fully cover the vast amount of research evidence on the topic.
 However, I will briefly explain four reasons why language acquisition occurs by receiving comprehensible input and not by practicing it as individual skills: 1) Language is extremely complex, 2) Language must be learned within a meaningful context and in real communication, 3) Acquiring a language is different from learning other skills, and 4) Learning through comprehensible input is interesting and engaging.

 - Language is extremely complex

 Language is so complex that it can’t really be broken down into small, discrete parts to be studied and practiced.
-Even the best linguists in the world have not discovered every grammar principle of the English language (or any other language), so it would be impossible for our students to learn and memorize all the rules.
-Furthermore, the grammar “rules” that people have discovered are not prescriptions but are simply attempts to describe the existing language.
-Our actual language doesn’t always conform to the grammar rules in our textbooks.
+Even the best linguists in the world have not discovered every grammatical principle of the English language (or any other language), so it would be impossible for our students to learn and memorize all the rules.
+Furthermore, the grammar “rules” that are presented in textbooks are not prescriptions but are simply attempts to describe the existing language.
+They are simplifications of very complex, abstract concepts.
 The grammar rules themselves are often extremely complicated, and learning and remembering all of these rules in addition to the “exceptions” to the rules is way too complicated.
-It is unreasonable to expect students to be able to memorize all of these rules and apply them correctly in real-time communication, such as when having a conversation with another person.
+The human brain is simply not designed to be able to memorize all of these rules and then apply them correctly in real-time communication, such as when having a conversation with another person.
 Giving students a quick explanation of a grammar form in order to help them understand the input they receive can be helpful, but forcing students to memorize complicated grammar rules and having them “practice” using those rules does not do much to improve language proficiency over the long-term.

-Research indicates that explicit grammar instruction (i.e., directly teaching students about grammar rules) does not help students gain the ability to use those grammatical forms in their own speech in spontaneous communication.
+Research indicates that explicit grammar instruction (i.e., directly teaching students about grammar rules) is not very effective in helping students gain the ability to use those grammatical forms in their own speech in spontaneous communication.
 In fact, the field of Second Language Acquisition got its start in the 1960’s as researchers started to explore this question of how explicit instruction affects second language acquisition.
 Stephen Pit Corder’s 1967 analysis of student errors and Heidi Dulay and Marina Burt’s 1973 and 1974 articles became some of the most foundational and influential studies in SLA.
 These studies demonstrated that students tend to acquire the grammatical features of a new language in a similar, predictable order.
 Even the learner’s first language does not seem to have a strong effect; two language learners with different first languages will follow a similar path.
 To give an example: The –s ending on third-person singular verbs in English (e.g., He walks) is usually a very late-acquired form.
 Most students don’t consistently apply the –s ending until they are in the advanced stages of learning English—despite the fact that this grammar rule is often one of the first grammar rules presented in many textbooks.
-Many research studies show that this natural order in which learners acquire grammar forms cannot be altered by explicit instruction.
+Research evidence indicates that this natural order in which learners acquire grammar forms cannot be altered by explicit instruction.
 As Bill VanPatten writes in his book From Input to Output: “These [acquisition] orders do not match instructional orders; that is, the order in which learners gain mastery does not necessarily match the order in which these things were taught in a classroom” (p.
 17).
 Teachers can try to get around the acquisition orders by explicitly teaching a grammar rule, but it doesn’t really work.
-Students will only acquire a form when their brain is ready to do so.
-The only way to speed up the acquisition process is to give students more comprehensible input.
+Students will only acquire a form when their brain is developmentally ready to do so.

-To be fair, I will point out that there certainly are some research studies that people use as evidence to claim that explicitly teaching students vocabulary words or grammar concepts is an effective way to teach a language.
-However, it’s important to carefully consider the methodology used in these studies and to note how exactly the research subjects were assessed and how long after instruction they were assessed.
+There are some research studies that people use as evidence to claim that explicitly teaching students vocabulary words or grammar concepts is an effective way to teach a language.
+However, it’s important to carefully consider the methodology used in these research studies and to note how exactly the research subjects were assessed and how long after instruction they were assessed.
 Many of these research studies tested students only under very controlled conditions (not true communicative situations) and tested students only a short time after they received instruction, which gives no indication as to whether the students will actually retain the information in the long term.
 (For a more detailed explanation, see John Truscott’s 2004 article “Grammar Teaching and the Evidence”.)

-In addition, there are some people who successfully learned a second language and who claim to have learned it at least partially by studying grammar rules and memorizing vocabulary words.
+There are some people who have successfully learned a second language and who claim to have learned it at least partially by studying grammar rules and memorizing vocabulary words.
 These people sometimes believe that studying grammar is a necessary first step before a person can start having true communicative interactions in the language.
 However, almost everyone who learns a new language will receive at least some comprehensible input.
-Even teachers who rely on a lot of explicit instruction and practice activities will usually provide at least some comprehensible input to their students, whether it is in the form of certain types of listening or reading activities or even just in giving classroom instructions (if those instructions are in the target language).
-Thus, the progress these students made was most likely due to receiving comprehensible input, not due to explicit instruction and practice.
-(And if their classroom experience had provided a large amount of comprehensible input instead of grammar instruction, they probably would have progressed much faster.)
+Even teachers who rely on a lot of explicit instruction and practice activities will usually provide at least some comprehensible input to their students, whether it is in the form of listening or reading activities or even just in giving classroom instructions (if those instructions are in the target language).
+The progress these students made was most likely due to receiving comprehensible input, not due to explicit instruction and practice.
 Successful language learners are always people who received a lot of comprehensible input—for example, most of the people who achieve high levels of proficiency in a foreign language have spent a significant amount of time in a country where that language is spoken.
-There are many recorded cases of people who acquire a language “naturally,” by simply interacting with other people and without consciously studying the language.
+There are many recorded cases of people (including adults!) who acquire a language “naturally,” by simply interacting with other people and without consciously studying the language.
 However, there are no recorded cases of people who have acquired a language solely through the conscious study of grammar rules and vocabulary.